-Some roads reopen as Cape Coral begins to dry out
+Some roads reopen, evacuations continue as SWFL begins to dry out

 CAPE CORAL, Fla.
+Five days of persistent rain is done, but the effects of flooding linger in some places around Southwest Florida.

+Neighborhoods in Bonita Springs and south Fort Myers were still dealing with heavy floodwaters Tuesday, even under sunny skies.

-Water is receding in one of the parts of Southwest Florida hardest hit by flooding over the past several days.
+But water is receding in some of the parts of Southwest Florida hardest hit by flooding over the past several days.

 Burnt Store Road between Gulfstream and Durden parkways reopened Tuesday in northwest Cape Coral, two days after closing, police said.